ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 #### References

 * [An Introduction to Github Actions](https://gabrieltanner.org/blog/an-introduction-to-github-actions)
-* [Using GitHub Actions](/https://youtu.be/9O2sLm1Boxc) Youtube video explainig how to test and publish an npm module
+* [Using GitHub Actions](/https://youtu.be/9O2sLm1Boxc) Youtube video explainig how to test and publish an npm module to both GH Registry and npm Registry

 ### Documentation and README.md